yegor256/blog/_posts/2015/jan/2015-01-12-compound-name-is-code-smell.md

 Now it looks clear and concise.

 If you can't perform such a refactoring, it means your scope is too big and/or too complex.
-An ideal method should deal with two to five variables, and an ideal class should encapsulate two to five properties (not my numbers;
+An ideal method should deal with up to five variables, and an ideal class should encapsulate up to five properties.
-I took them from ["Object Thinking"](http://www.amazon.com/gp/product/0735619654/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0735619654&linkCode=as2&tag=yegor256com-20&linkId=NQQHJZPHOKM6BTCT) by David West).

 If we have five variables, can't we find five nouns to name them?